All Episodes

 That's why she was running.

-They thought that characterization was could have put McCain over the top.
+They thought that characterization was going to put McCain over the top.

 He can reach across the aisle and work with the Democrats.

-The next one, the people at Power Line say somebody don't believe Palin welcomes last year's Supreme Court decision deciding punitive damages for victims of the nation's largest oil spill tragedy, the Exonvaldees, uh, stating it had taken 20 years to achieve victory.
+The next one, the people at Powerline say, somebody don't believe Palin welcomes last year's Supreme Court decision deciding punitive damages for victims of the nation's largest oil spill tragedy, the Exxon Valdez, stating it had taken 20 years to achieve victory as governor.

-Facts, that response is at odds with her reaction at the time to the ruling, which resolved the case by reducing punitive damages for victims to $500 million to two and a half billion.
+Facts, that response is at odds with her reaction at the time to the ruling, which resolved the case by reducing punitive damages for victims to $500 million to $2.5 billion.

-It was tragic so many fishermen and families put their lives on hold, waiting for the decision.
+So many fishermen and families put their lives on hold waiting for the decision.

-Now, again, in this supposed fact check, AP doesn't quote her, but rather asks us to take their word for the fact that Palin welcomes the Supreme Court's Exon Valdez decision in her book as a ruling that went in favor of the people.
+Now, again, in this supposed fact-check, AP doesn't quote her, but rather asks us to take their word for the fact that Palin welcomes the Supreme Court's Exxon Valdez decision in her book as a ruling that went in favor of the people.

 She criticized the Supreme Court decision at the time, as did most Alaskans, and cited it as a Supreme Court decision with which she disagreed in the Katie Couric interview.

-Eleven AP reporters, just like a wave of Democrat lawyers and reporters was set up to uh Wasilla and Anchorage and Fairbanks when she was named the vice presidential running mate to McCain to scour the countryside for any dirt they could find on her.
+I mean, this is the kind of error 11 AP reporters, just like a wave of Democrat lawyers and reporters, was set up to Wasilla and Anchorage and Fairbanks when she was named the vice presidential running mate to McCain to scour the countryside for any dirt they could find on her.

-Eleven crackerjack AP reporters assigned to fact check her book.
+11 Crackerjack AP reporters assigned to fact-check her book.

 Not that I can recall.